LHERMAN5/HardDrive/README.md

 # Hard Disk Drive Example
 **Ver 1.0.0**

-The following example portrays a 3D model of a Hard Disk Drive Using AR.
-Additionally, there is also a page that displays the capacity and access time of a HDD with sliders.
+The following example portrays a 3D model of a Hard Disk Drive using AR.
+Additionally, there is also a page that displays the capacity and access time of a HDD with parameters that can be changed wth sliders.

 To access the example please scan the following QR code: